yanowitz/fixed_width_multirecord/README.markdown

       end
     end

+##Column Options:

+* `:align` can be set to `:left` or `:right`, to indicate which side the values should be/are justified to.

+* `:group` can be set to a `Symbol` indicating the name of the nested hash which the value should be parsed to when reading/the name of the nested hash the value should be extracted from when writing.

-`:parser` and `:formatter` options are symbols (to be proc-ified) or procs.
+* `:parser` and `:formatter` options are symbols (to be proc-ified) or procs.
 By default, parsing and formatting assume that we're expecting/writing right-aligned strings, padded with spaces.

+* `:nil_blank` set to true will cause whitespace-only fields to be parsed to nil, regardless of `:parser`.

+* `:padding` can be set to a single character that will be used to pad formatted values, when writing fixed-width files.

+* `:truncate` can be set to true to truncate any value that exceeds the `length` property of a column.
+If unset or set to `false`, a `FixedWidth::FormattedStringExceedsLengthError` exception will be thrown.

+##Writing out fixed-width records

 Then either feed it a nested struct with data values to create the file in the defined format: